weronikaduda/cloudx-java-azure-dev/content/modules/module-04/task.md

    - Screenshot showing the creation of an Application Insights instance in the Azure portal.

 2. *Enable Connection to Application Insights*
-   - Screenshot demonstrating integration with Application Insights using the Spring Boot starter.
+   - Screenshot demonstrating integration with Application Insights.
    - Screenshots of the deployed PetStore services with enabled Application Insights connections.

 3. *Browse the Pet Store Website*